DLOHai/Burgundymusic/README.md

 ## Data

-To extend Chopin’s unfinished `piano sonata, Canon inF minor, B. 129a`, we trained the model with Chopin's other works in MAESTRO dataset.
+To extend Chopin’s unfinished `piano sonata, Canon in F minor, B. 129a`, we trained the model with Chopin's other works in MAESTRO dataset.

 ## Train